20 or 30 years ago I did a large (4′ x 8′) experimental art piece for an art class.

 The piece started falling down almost as soon as it was hung – here the dark acrylic side is folding over the lighter watercolour side.Unfortunately I didn’t have a camera at the time and had to run out and buy a disposable cardboard camera.
 In today’s digital world I would have been better able to document the collapsing, changing quality of the piece.

-Before I re-hang it I have to think of ways to make it stronger, sponge off the dust, find the missing piece, find some new rusted metal and in some ways re-interpet the painting.
+Before I re-hang it I have to think of ways to make it stronger, sponge off the dust, find the missing piece, find some new rusted metal and re-interpet the painting.

 I have decided that this new version will be one-sided only: the darker acrylic side.
 That way I can put some form of reinforcing tape on the back.